verivital/nnv/docs/README.md

 # Weeks 5 and 6 - Survey of Neural Network Verification Methods

 - Algorithms for Verifying Deep Neural Networks - Changliu Liu et al - [link](https://arxiv.org/abs/1903.06758) [code](https://github.com/sisl/NeuralVerification.jl)
-- Note: this paper is quite long, so we may spend a couple weeks on it
+- Note: this paper is quite long, so we will spend a couple weeks on it: week 5 through section 6, week 6 section 7 to end

 # Week 7